Why Women Get Crazy Pregnancy Cravings

-Moderate indulgence is fine (and totally inevitable), but watch your intake of empty calories — especially if they start to replace important nutrients.
-Here are some healthy alternatives to common junk cravings.
+Moderate indulgence is fine (and totally inevitable), but watch your intake of empty calories—especially if they start to replace important nutrients.
+Here are some healthy alternatives to common junk food cravings:

 Instead of ice cream